jamesdfurtado/gitmini/README.md

 ## 📦 Installation and Usage

-**Make sure to create and activate a python virtual environment before doing this.**
+**Make sure to create and activate a Python virtual environment before anything.**

 GitMini is meant to be run inside an activated virtual environment -- it doesn’t add itself to PATH globally.

-1. Navigate into your desired directory, then create and activate virtual environment
+1. Navigate into your desired directory, then create & activate your virtual environment

 ```
 cd project-root